 Average cost: $209 to $419 per night

 What to do: Located in the heart of downtown Charlottetown, the hotel is steps away from a roster of restaurants, bars and breweries, like Sim’s Corner Steakhouse for fresh oysters and melt-in-your-mouth steak and PEI Brewing Company for a sample of the province’s best stout.
+Both are must-stops when COVID restrictions ease!

 Sydney Boutique Inn & Suites